blade1989/EuroCMS/README.md

  5. EuroEditor
  6. A homemade server side analytics software.
  7. Sidebar for information about the current page
- 8. code validator for js, php, css, html,(w3c and such).
+ 8. Code validator for js, php, css, html,(w3c and such).
- 9. image gallery(imgur, later on, homemade.)
+ 9. Image gallery(imgur, later on, homemade.)
- 10. customizable.
+ 10. Customizable.

 Dependencies
 =======

- - php
+ - PHP
- - js(will rely mostly on php)
+ - JS(will rely mostly on php)
  - Cheese sandwich